Flying High Again

 W.G.
 TOMKO WINS PROJECT

 W.G.
-Tomko got its start as a plumbing business founded in 1954 in Bill and Martha Tomko’s Hazelwood, Pennsylvania, home.
+Tomko began as a plumbing business, founded in 1954 in Bill and Martha Tomko’s Hazelwood, Pennsylvania, home.
 After decades as just a plumbing company, Tomko added duct fabrication and installation services 18 years ago.
 In 2008, W.G.
-Tomko became a full-service mechanical contractor, and in 2010, the company added 20,000 square feet to its sheet metal shop.
+Tomko became a full-service mechanical contractor, and in 2010, the company expanded its sheet metal shop by 20,000 square feet.

-That extra shop space came in handy for the Pittsburgh International Airport project.
+That additional shop space proved useful for the Pittsburgh International Airport project.
 The contract required more than one million pounds of ductwork to be fabricated and installed by Tomko workers.
 “It was probably the largest contract I’ve ever worked on,” says David Hughes, a 26-year industry veteran and Tomko’s sheet metal field foreman on the project.
 “It’s a big deal in Pittsburgh.”

 In early October, SMACNews interviewed several W.G.
 Tomko sheet metal supervisors involved in the project.
 At the time, the project was in its final stages, and the airport’s new terminal was just days from opening.
 “We’re pretty much down to punch list items and last-minute change orders,” Hughes says.